Skip to main content

 By Metro from Reagan National Airport (DCA)

 The least expensive option (about $3.00) is to travel by Metro from Reagan National Airport to the DC House.
 From the National Airport Metro Station, you will take the Blue Line going towards Largo Town Center, and upon boarding, proceed to get off at the Farragut West Metro (exactly 7 stops).
-After exiting the metro head up I "eye" street, on your way you will pass a Baja Fresh on your right, and after crossing the road, begin to look for the Pepperdine University building on your right, it is directly across from a small park (on the left).
+After exiting the metro head up I "eye" street, on your way you will pass a Baja Fresh on your right, and after crossing the road, begin to look for the Pepperdine University building on your right.
 If you have any trouble, please call the DC Program Office and we will gladly assist you.

-The easiest and most expensive way to get to 2011 Pennsylvania Avenue is by taxi.
+The easiest and most expensive way to get to 2011 Pennsylvania Avenue is by taxi or Uber.
 The fare from Reagan National will be about $20.00, depending on traffic.
 Be aware that most taxis do not take credit cards.
 Depending on traffic, you should plan for about 10- 15 minutes of travel.

 By Metro from Dulles International (IAD)